How to set up a direct Wi-Fi connection in Windows XP? (Page 1

 2. If your computer uses an external Wi-Fi adapter (USB dongle or

-PC Card), insert the adapter to each computer and install your
+PC Card), plug or insert the adapter into each computer.
+Before

 your computer has a built-in Wi-Fi radio, you must activate it by